Tarō Asō: Aso Mining forced labor controversy

 Malnourished Australian POWs forced to work at the Aso mining company, photographed in August 1945.

 In mid-2008 Asō conceded that his family's coal mine, Aso Mining Company, was alleged to have forced Allied prisoners of war to work in the mines in 1945 without pay.
 Western media reported that 300 prisoners, including 197 Australians, 101 British, and two Dutch, worked in the mine.
 Two of the Australians, John Watson and Leslie Edgar George Wilkie, died while working in the Aso mine.
 In addition, 10,000 Korean conscripts worked in the mine between 1939 and 1945 under severe, brutal conditions in which many of them died or were injured while receiving little pay.
 The company, now known as the Aso Group, is run by Asō's younger brother.
 Asō's wife serves on its board of directors.
 Asō headed the company in the 1970s before going into politics.

 Acting on a request from Yukihisa Fujita, the Foreign Ministry investigated and announced on 18 December 2008 that Aso Mining had, in fact, used 300 Allied POWs at its mine during World War II.
 The ministry confirmed that two Australians had died while working at the mine, but declined to release their names or causes of deaths for "privacy reasons".
 Said Fujita, "Prisoner policy is important in many ways for diplomacy, and it is a major problem that the issue has been neglected for so long."
 Asō has not responded to requests from former laborers to apologize for the way they were treated by his family's company.

 Reading mistakes

 The Japanese media noted in November 2008 that Asō often mispronounced or incorrectly read kanji words written in his speeches, even though many of the words are commonly used in Japanese.
 Asō spoke of the speaking errors to reporters on 12 November 2008 saying, "Those were just reading errors, just mistakes."
-Asō's tendency for malapropisms has led comparisons to George W. Bush (see Bushism), and the use of his name, "Tarō" as a schoolyard taunt for unintelligent children.
+Asō's tendency for malapropisms has led comparisons to George W. Bush (see Bushism), and the use of his name, "Tarō", as a schoolyard taunt.

 An anatomy professor from the University of Tokyo, Takeshi Yoro, speculated that Asō could possibly have dyslexia.